Jishun/RoslynWeave/README.md

 - Execute `RoslynWeaveCli` and give it an argument as the path to a solution file, it will scan all the cs files and put the generated file into `AopManaged` folder of each project, for example [ExampleClass.cs](RoslynWeaveTests/ExampleClass.cs) -> [AopManaged/ExampleClass.cs](RoslynWeaveTests/AopManaged/ExampleClass.cs)
 - The above process will skip `program.cs` files
 - In `program.cs` change the using statement of the affected namespace and append `_AopWrapped` to it to use AOP, it will not take any changes if the namespace is unchanged, so that you can flip the use of it.
-- Implement a class inheriting [DefaultAopContext](RoslynWeave/DefaultAopContext.cs), override the 6 intercept points to handle your AOP
+- Implement a class inheriting [DefaultAopContext](RoslynWeave/DefaultAopContext.cs), override the 8 intercept points to handle your AOP
 * EnteringMethodAsync
 * EnteringMethod
 * ExitingMethodAsync
 * ExitingMethod
 * TryHandleExceptionAsync
 * TryHandleException
+* NeedsProfileAsync
+* NeedsProfile
 - Give this class to [AopContextLocator](RoslynWeave/AopContextLocator.cs) with a factory method
 - In the context class, the `CurrentFrame` object will provide metadata of current method, including the MehtodBase, as well as the parameters passed in
 - `GetCurrentStackTrace()` returns the stack trace based on all frames it went through.